louis-young/react-toast-notifications/README.md

 - `areNotificationsDismissible`

+Defaults to `false`.

 A boolean to determine whether or not the toast notifications should be dismissible.

+**NOTE: This can be overridden by specifying this option when creating a toast notification.**

+- `duration`

+Defaults to `4000`.

+The duration the toast notification is visible for in milliseconds.

 **NOTE: This can be overridden by specifying this option when creating a toast notification.**